 Howard Goodson went on to do more graduate work at Columbia University and then returned to the University to teach until his untimely death in 1975 at the age of 55.
 He exhibited his paintings throughout the South including solo exhibitions at the Birmingham Museum of Art, Howard College (now Samford University), Birmingham-Southern College, Alabama Artists Gallery (Montgomery), Auburn University, among others throughout the region.
 His work is in the permanent collections at the BMA, the Atlanta High Museum of Art, other museums and private collections.
 He taught classes at the Birmingham Museum of Art and held workshops at Allison’s Wells Art Colony in Way, Mississippi.
 Read more at The Tuscaloosa News Google News Archives site.

 Bill Hall is master printer and studio director of Pace Editions in New York where he has worked since 1988.
 For over a quarter-century at Pace Editions, Mr. Hall has collaborated with acclaimed painters and sculptors including Jim Dine and Chuck Close.
 For ten years, he assisted Pace master printer, Aldo Crommelynck, best known for his extensive collaboration with Pablo Picasso.
-More at: http://art.ua.edu/alumni-news/8017/
+Read more about Bill Hall.

 An internationally known surrealist artist, Janice Hathaway transforms her photographs into multi-image collages as archival prints.
 A solo exhibition of her work was presented in the Eugenio Granell Fundación in Santiago de Compostela, Spain, the only museum in the world dedicated exclusively to surrealism.
 At UA, she focused her graduate studies in printmaking and photography and in the early 1970s, Hathaway was an active member of the Dada-inspired Raudelunas group formed by University of Alabama students to explore avant-garde music, art and performance.
-Her website is here.
+Read more on Hathaway’s website.

 Hauser, who died September 11, 2012, was the illustrator of the popular bestselling Proverbial Cat Calendar.
 She owned and managed a studio and retail shop, “The Tabby Cat,” in Sarasota for many years.